oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

 ## Task 2: Data Pump import

 1. Examine the import driver script.
 For the Data Pump transportable import, you use the import driver script `impdp.sh`.
-It's located in the script base folder.
-Normally, you need to fill in information about your target database, but in this lab it is done for you.
+It's located in the script base folder. *Normally, you need to fill in information about your target database, but in this lab it is done for you*.

     ```
     <copy>